I have this in Warm Ivory and while the texture is great, and the color is pretty good, I won't be buying this again.

 So, I like everything about this except for the color selection.
 I think that there could/should be more shades to choose from.
 I was pleasantly surprised to find out that Blush Ivory color matched my skin perfectly (because I have very very rosey cheeks and I stay away from anything "blush").
 But I suspect some people might have trouble finding their shade since the shades are limited.

-I have extremely dry skin and this is just right if I use the right amount of moisturizer and primer underneath.
-I would actually like something a little more moisturizing, but this is still good for the coverage (I use the oil free tinted moisturizer in the summer).
+I have dry skin and this is just right if I use the right amount of moisturizer or primer underneath.
+In the winter I would actually like something a little more moisturizing, but this is still good for the coverage (I use the oil free tinted moisturizer in the summer).
 It doesn't make my skin flaky or anything and I can wear it without setting it with powder.
 I wouldn't say this is a dewy finish (at least not on my skin) but it is definitely not a matte finish either (which I can't wear anyway).

 I will absolutely buy this again!
 I'm really glad I found it actually.